 It’s amazing how quickly online shopping has grown, with just 1.3 billion online consumers in 2014.

 You’ll need to flex your creativity and business savvy to stay competitive.
-Thankfully, Shopify theme customization gives you the ability to be fast as well as original.
+Thankfully, Shopify theme customization allows you to do just that.

 In this article we’ll review the basics of Shopify theme customization so you can put your brand front and center, make products and content more eye-catching, and create a visually-rich experience that keeps customers engaged.